DomenickD/DataScience-IEX-USF/Week 1 - Git and Python/README.md

 #Week 1 Activities Summary

-This week, we focused on using STormwind to complete a python basics/fundamentals course.
+This week, we focused on using Stormwind to complete a python basics/fundamentals course.
 We also focused on learning git, initializing our repositories on github and getting into a habit of using git to interact with github.

 Some key notes: